open-mmlab/mmdeploy/docs/en/get_started.md

 ## Inference Model

-After model conversion, we can perform inference both by Model Converter as well as Inference SDK.
+After model conversion, we can perform inference not only by Model Converter but also by Inference SDK.

 ### Inference by Model Converter